Primary Education Teacher

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-• Bachelor of Arts/Bachelor of Science degree in any discipline with 1 or more school year classroom teaching experience at the early childhood, middle school, or elementary level.
-Full time Montessori teaching experience is also acceptable.
+• Bachelor of Arts/Bachelor of Science degree in any discipline with 1 or more school year classroom teaching experience at the Early Childhood, Middle School, or Elementary level

-• At least 30 hours of English, foreign language or literacy tutoring experience with middle or high school students and/or adults.
+• English, foreign language or literacy tutoring experience with elementary school students and a strong desire to teach English

 Required Language Skills

-Learn more about the Volunteer experience in Philippines: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Lesotho: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.